richafnu/Viva/Viva/glint/setup/survey-comparison-data.md

 When comparing two groups, a group against a benchmark, or a score change over time, consider both practical and statistical significance.

 - **Practical significance:** The difference in the scores between two groups that is large enough to observe unique patterns.
-If a score difference between two teams is too small to detect any material difference, that difference may not carry as much practical significance.
+If a score difference between two teams is too small to detect a difference, that difference doesn't carry as much practical significance.
-- **Statistical significance:** The probability that the difference between the scores of two groups isn't chance or coincidence but accurately represents the unique responses of individuals in each group.
-This is useful with larger groups, where it can be used to surface reliable patterns in data.
+- **Statistical significance:** The probability that the difference between the scores of two groups isn't chance or coincidence.
+Instead, it accurately represents the unique responses of individuals in each group.
+This comparison is useful with larger groups, where it can be used to surface reliable patterns in data.
 On your platform, Alerts and Driver Impact analysis automatically check for statistical significance and display significant results.